-Many artists lean towards water colour for its ability to convey a granulated aesthetic when applied consciously.
-As a natural property of certain water colours, granulation causes the pigment within the paint to settle outside of the binder, clinging on to the valleys of textured water colour paper.
+Many artists lean towards watercolour for its ability to convey a granulated aesthetic.
+As a natural property of certain watercolours, granulation causes the pigment within the paint to settle outside the binder, clinging to the valleys of textured watercolour paper.
 If you’re painting a foggy or cloudy scene, or portraying the haze of beach waves, this can be a particularly useful technique to employ.

-The more water you use when mixing your water colours together, the more intense the granulation effect.
-Winsor & Newton Granulation Medium will enhance the granulation effect, as shown in the test at left by artist Debbie Bryan.
+The more water you use when mixing your watercolours together, the more intense the granulation effect.
+Winsor & Newton Granulation Medium will enhance the granulation effect, as shown in the test above by artist Debbie Bryan.

 Using Sepia, an opaque, non-granulating colour on cold pressed paper, she shows the difference between using plain water and Granulation Medium.
 The example reflects the contrast between:

-For more about water colour mediums that can transform your practice, and other helpful tips, browse our Tips & Techniques section.
+For more about watercolour mediums that can transform your practice, read our guide.

-Rough surfaced papers leave much stronger granulated effects, as the pigment clings on to the texture of a granulation-friendly surface, like our Cotman Water Colour Paper Pads.
+Rough-surfaced papers give much stronger granulated effects, as the pigment clings on to the texture of a granulation-friendly surface, like our Cotman Watercolour Paper Pads.

-Debbie Bryan also ran a test of Professional Water Colour Cobalt Violet (see: example at right), a naturally granulating pigment.
+Debbie Bryan also ran a test of Professional Watercolour Cobalt Violet (see above), a naturally granulating pigment.
 Applying the paint to rough, not/cold pressed and hot pressed smooth paper, she shows that although certain pigments are likely to give a granulated effect on any paper, the roughness will exaggerate the granulation.